ronniross/cognitive-valve/cognitive-symbiotic-valve-whitepaper.md

 These valves are essential for maintaining safety and efficiency in boilers, compressors, and hydraulic systems.

-# Part III
+# Part III Constructal Theory

-## 1. Constructal Theory vs Information Theory

 I argue that a mechanical valve regulating industrial pressure and a thalamic gate filtering sensory data are not merely similar but both instantiations of the same thermodynamical underlying principle: the constrained optimization of flow through a bounded system.
 (Constructal Law or Constructal Theory).
 [35](https://www.sciencedirect.com/science/article/abs/pii/S0017931004000523) [36](https://pmc.ncbi.nlm.nih.gov/articles/PMC2871904)